Project Title: West Virginia IDeA Network of Biomedical Research Excellence

 Principal Investigator: Gary O. Rankin

-Marshall University (MU), in partnership with West Virginia University (VVVU), received a three-year NIH Biomedical Research Infrastructure Network (BRIN) planning grant in 2001, from the National Center for Research Resources (NCRR), to develop a statewide consortium to enhance biomedical research at WV undergraduate institutions.
-Over the past 8 years this program has continued with unprecedented NIH funding to help West Virginia overcome its historically low success rate in obtaining grant awards from the National Institutes of Health.
+Marshall University (MU), in partnership with West Virginia University (WVU), received a three-year NIH Biomedical Research Infrastructure Network (BRIN) planning grant in 2001, from the National Center for Research Resources (NCRR), to develop a statewide consortium to enhance biomedical research at WV undergraduate institutions as part of the Institutional Development Award (IDeA) program.
+Since that time, this program has continued with unprecedented NIH funding to help West Virginia overcome its historically low success rate in obtaining grant awards from the National Institutes of Health.
 In addition, it has enabled undergraduate institutions to foster a dynamic biomedical research culture among their faculty and students.
 The BRIN award allowed institutions to obtain funding for biomedical research equipment and pilot projects and established the summer research program for science faculty and students from predominantly undergraduate institutions (PUIs).
-The nine-week summer biomedical research experience allowed students and faculty the opportunity to work on a biomedical research project for nine weeks and present their results at the Summer Research Symposium held at MU or WVU on an alternating basis.
-Following BRIN, NIH established the IDEA Networks of Biomedical Research Excellence (INBRE) program to build on the foundation of the successes of the BRIN program.
+The nine-week summer biomedical research experience at MU or WVU allowed students and faculty the opportunity to work on a biomedical research project for nine weeks and present their results at the Summer Research Symposium held at MU or WVU on an alternating basis.
+Following the BRIN program, NIH established the IDeA Networks of Biomedical Research Excellence (INBRE) program in 2004 to build on the foundation of the successes of the BRIN program.

 West Virginia was successful in receiving an INBRE award in 2004 to establish the West Virginia INBRE (WV-INBRE) program as an extension of WV-BRIN.
 In WV-INBRE Phase I, MU and WVU continued their role as the lead institutions to a research network consisting of twelve undergraduate institutions.
 The multi-disciplinary research theme for this network is cellular and molecular biology with a particular focus on cardiovascular disease.
-Five undergraduate institutions with seven research projects were eventually identified as full Network Research Institutions (NRI), and seven institutions were designated as Network Outreach Institutions (NOIs).
-Collectively, together with the lead institutions, these schools comprised the heart of the WV-INBRE research network.
-Administrative, Bioinformatics and Outreach Cores were established to facilitate the research progress, mentoring and training, and career development of scientists and students at the NRIs and NOIs.
-The successful Appalachian Cardiovascular Research Network (ACoRN), developed during WV-BRIN to examine the genetic basis for cardiovascular disease in West Virginians, was expanded in scope.
+Collectively, together with the lead institutions, the PUIs comprised the heart of the WV-INBRE research network.
+Administrative, Bioinformatics and Outreach Cores were established to facilitate the research progress, mentoring and training, and career development of scientists and students at the PUIs.
+The successful Appalachian Cardiovascular Research Network (ACoRN), which was developed during WV-BRIN to examine the genetic basis for cardiovascular disease in West Virginians, was expanded in scope.
 Programs were developed to provide research opportunities for undergraduate students that will serve as a pipeline into health related research careers.
-Significant outreach helped NOIs to enhance their potential to develop strong biomedical research programs.
+Significant outreach helped PUI partner institutions to enhance their potential to develop strong biomedical research programs.
 In addition, through providing numerous workshops, seminars from in-state and out-of-state scientists, research training and mentoring, and access to state-of-the-art core facilities, WV-INBRE has enhanced the science and technology knowledge base of the WV workforce.